nyteshade/ne-subscript-proxy/README.md

 ```

 Or if you want it to automatically be injected into the window,
-you can use the iffy variant.
+you can use the iife variant.

 ```html
 <script src="'https://cdn.jsdelivr.net/gh/nyteshade/ne-subscript-proxy@main/dist/subscriptproxy.js'"></script>